 ECHA (2007) advises to specify a frequency of monitoring.
 However, it is difficult to anticipate such a parameter as all Member States do not have the same resources that can be dedicated to this monitoring activity.
 It must be also mentioned that the number of poisonings with methanol will affect the frequency of monitoring.
-It should be also highlighted, that in order to provide indicator number 2 and indicator number 3, the informaction can be collected, by enforcement authorities, from Safety Data Sheets.
+Alternatively in countries where direct analyzing of concentarion of methanol in mixtures covered by this restriction is too expensive or in countries where the poison centres confirm that there is no poisonings caused by such products, other monitoring method of efficiency of restriction can be entered into force.
+For example one of such method is controlling of Safety Data Sheets of windshield washing fluids/windshield defrosters and denaturated alcohols.
+If these products are classified as hazardous the SDS should be prepared and delivered to the customers.
+In Section 3 of SDS should be included information about ingredients (classification and concentration).